f-munro/hut-bagger/README.md

 ##### app.py
 First the app is configured and a session is created.
 The app uses a flask session to keep track of huts the user adds.
 This was chosen over having the user create an account for simplicity, and there's no sensitive data involved.
-I'd consider changing thisin the future as it's more common now for people to clear cookies.
+I'd consider changing this in the future as it's more common now for people to clear cookies.
 A global variable containing every region is created, so each function can pass it to the html template and the region dropdown can be accessed on the navbar from every page.
 There is probably a better way to